-The complete sequencing of the three plant genomes has opened up a new era of plant cell and molecular biology.
-The course provides an overview of the dynamics of plant cell organisation and current understanding of subcellular structure and function at the molecular level.
-Plant cell and molecular biology is particularly concerned with cell signalling and the genomic regulation of cellular processes, growth and development, and plant-microbe interactions.
+The complete sequencing of numerous plant genomes has opened a new era of plant cell and molecular biology.
+This course provides an overview of the dynamics of plant cell organisation and current understanding of subcellular structure and function at the molecular level.
+Plant cell and molecular biology is particularly concerned with cell signalling and the genomic regulation of cellular processes in plant growth and development, and in response to stress.
 Plant genetic engineering is an important tool for utilising genomic information for understanding plant processes and for practical application in plant improvement.
 Plant cells are totipotent, having the ability to produce an entire new plant, and it is this capacity which greatly facilitates genetic engineering in plants.
-Mechanisms and applications of plant genetic engineering, functional genomics and plant-microbe interactions are molecular topics that are the focus of this course, and are presented using a thematic approach.
+Mechanisms of plant genetic engineering, functional genomics, molecular genetics and the molecular responses of a plant to stress are the topics that are the focus of this course, and are presented using a thematic approach.

-1. An understanding of the dynamics of plant cell structure and function;
+1. Explain the dynamics of plant cell structure and function;

-2. An understanding of the genomic regulation of plant cellular processes, growth and development, and plant-microbe interactions;
+2. Describe genomic regulation of plant cellular processes, growth and development, and plant-microbe interactions;

-3. The capacity to apply molecular knowledge to plant cell function and and plant biotechnology;
+3. Apply molecular knowledge to plant cell function and plant biotechnology;

-4. The ability to utilize genomic data bases in problem solving;
+4. Use genomic data bases in problem solving;

-5. An understanding of the process of transgenesis and its application;
+5. Outline the process of transgenesis & its application;

-- Dynamics of plant cell organisation - endomembrane system and cytoskeleton
+1. Dynamics of plant cell organisation – cytoskeleton and cell wall dynamics

 Quiz: On-line Quizzes

 Face to Face On Campus 3 hour(s) per Week for 8 Weeks

 Face to Face On Campus 1 hour(s) per Week for 8 Weeks